Star reveals wedding song Meghan wanted

 He explained: "This wasn't like my cousin's wedding.
 This wasn't at the community hall — the reception.
 This was a big, big deal.
 They're good friends and I wanted to make sure they had a great time, so there was a lot of pressure."

-Meanwhile, Idris has previously defended Harry and Meghan - who have children Archie, two, and Lili, nine months, together - after they conducted a tell-all interview with Oprah Winfrey.
+Idris has previously defended Harry and Meghan - who have children Archie, 2, and Lili, 9 months, together - after they conducted a tell-all interview with Oprah Winfrey.

-The 'Mandela: Long Walk to Freedom' star spoke out to show his support for the couple following the backlash they received in some quarters after Meghan shared her experience of joining the British Royal Family, including allegations of casual racism and an admission she felt suicidal due to her mental health struggles.
+The "Mandela: Long Walk to Freedom" star spoke out to show his support for the couple following the backlash they received in some quarters after Meghan shared her experience of joining the British Royal Family, including allegations of casual racism and an admission she felt suicidal because of her mental health struggles.

 He said: "I will say that everyone has to have their opportunity to speak up about what they feel, you cannot take someone's voice away, that's what we have to communicate."